 Sallie Ellis Davis House

-Make time to explore the Sallie Ellis Davis House, the home of a passionate woman dedicated to the education of hundreds of local African American children.
-Born in 1877 to an African American woman and Irish man, Davis is renowned as an inspirational figure and a pillar of the African American community during segregation in the United States.
-Davis’ commitment to her community and the children of Baldwin County led her to serve as a local schoolteacher and later become the first African-American principal of Baldwin County at Eddy High School.
-Ms. Davis always put her students' needs above her own, housing them when the commute to school was too far to make throughout the week.
-This legacy is preserved in her home which she moved into in 1911 after marrying Jack Davis until her death in 1950.
-The home is open for tours Tuesday, Thursday, and Friday from 1 p.m. to 4 p.m.
-To schedule a tour outside these hours, please call their office at 478-445-5889.
+Davis’ commitment to her community and the children of Baldwin County led her to serve as a local schoolteacher before becoming the first African American principal in Baldwin County at Eddy High School.
+She consistently put her students’ needs above her own, even housing students whose commute was too far to manage during the school week.
+This legacy is preserved in the home she moved into in 1911 after marrying Jack Davis, where she lived until her death in 1950.

 Genie Andrews House